 Shark Week Pro Tip: 'Try Not to Act Like Prey'

-For this week's episode of Get a Real Job, I spoke with Forrest about his disdain of shark cages, his love of adventure, and his dread of that most feared creature of all: publicists.
+For an epic episode of 2020's Shark Week, Forrest headed to the Maldives to search for the Pondicherry, a shark that had not been seen for decades due to reckless fishing practices.
+You can find out if he finds a finned friend by listening to the above episode of Get a Real Job.
+Forrest talked all about his disdain of shark cages, his love of adventure, and his dread of that most feared creature of all: publicists.
 Here are some takeaways from that conversation.
 Thanks, as always, for listening!

 Swimming outside the box

 "I hate cage diving.
 I've done it once in my life in South Africa.
 And I was a complete waste of time.
 I mean, nothing against anybody that wants to go and do it.
 I think it's a great and very safe way to go and see these animals.
 I don't dive with sharks for the thrill, but I certainly don't mind the thrill.
 I'm no adrenaline junkie, but when you have a tiger shark that weighs 2,000 pounds swimming at you at full speed and you use nothing but your hands to stop it from biting, you get a little bit of adrenaline!
 But when I'm down there, I'm doing work that is pertinent to the species.
 You gotta be there working with the animal and that's not sitting in a metal box."